ckdextergames/Icarus_mods/README.md

 ---

-*Compatible with Icarus Week 104 update, or the current later game build if updated with Icarus Mod Manager.*
+*Compatible with Icarus Week 112 update, or the current later game build if updated with Icarus Mod Manager.*

 <a name="mod">__Arrow Packs__</a>

-All (pre-New Frontier) arrow packs purchased in the orbital workshop now come in packs of 50.
+All arrow & bolt packs purchased in the orbital workshop now come in packs of 50.
 To use, right-click when on the surface to "consume" and open the package.

 ---